run-nan/open-docs/docs/reference/packages/node-database/node-database.md

 ### count

-Count related sql interface.If the sql execution is a failure, it will throw error.
+Count related sql interface.
+If the sql execution is a failure, it will throw error.

 #### Params